Under Your Skin

-Your body makes a lot of noise, but do you actually know where in your body all the various sounds come from?
+Your body makes a lot of noise, but do you know where in your body all the various sounds come from?

-Participate in a guessing game that focuses on the whole cacophony of sounds playing in your body, for example as you breathe in and out, digest your food, and when your heart beats.
+This fun guessing game opens up a whole cacophony of sounds playing in your body, for example as you breathe in and out, digest your food, and when your heart beats.
 Many of these sounds we do not normally notice, however they give us an indication about how our bodies work and if we are healthy.
 With some practice perhaps you can even play the sounds as a tune?

 How fit are you?
 Measure your fitness, your strenght and response time with our tests and get an overall assessment of your physical shape.
 Your fitness rating tells you how good your body is at transporting oxygen, and thus at making it possible for your muscles to work hard.

 The heat-sensitive live camera shows the hot and cold spots on the surface of your body.
 The greater the blood supply to an area of the skin is, the warmer it will be.

 You can compare your body surface temperature to the surface temperature of other visitors, and to those of the people on the big wall picture.
 The wall picture also gives you facts about why some parts of the body are warmer than others.

 Your immune system helps to fight infections caused by bacteria, viruses and fungi.
 And it is extremely efficient – even if you sometimes fall ill.

-The brain is the most complex organ in your body – perhaps in the universe.
-Equipped with the latest imaging technologies, researchers are trying to understand how the brain works, and the exhibition is your chance to look over their shoulder.
+The brain is the most complex organ in your body.
+Equipped with the latest imaging technologies, researchers are trying to understand how the brain works, and this is your chance to look them over the shoulder.

-Equipped with 3D glasses and an advanced 3D computer programme, you can explore the human brain and obtain a completely new experience of the brain and its structures.
+Equipped with 3D glasses and an advanced 3D computer program, you’ll explore the human brain and get a completely new view on the grey matter that fills your head.